SUERC Radiocarbon Laboratory

 - 18O and 87Sr/86Sr measurements on tooth enamel for tracing the geographic origins of people.

-Under the direction of Professor Gordon Cook, eleven highly trained members of SUERC staff carry out all 14C analyses and chronological modelling.
+Nine highly trained members of SUERC staff carry out all 14C analyses and chronological modelling.
 Laboratory staff members have several decades of collective experience in radiocarbon dating, thus ensuring good continuity of the quality of the analytical service.

 Every effort is made to provide a very personal service and most submitters are now well known to the Radiocarbon Laboratory staff.
 We welcome contact or visits from submitters.